-I grew up in the midwest and was raised by two parents, one agnostic and one very devote Christian.
+I grew up in the Midwest and was raised by two parents, one agnostic and one very devout Christian.
 I went on to study religion in college and have been fascinated by mankind's search for the meaning of life ever since.
-It wasn't until recently that I was introduced to Quantum Mechanics and the most current physics that is so mind boggling it defies logic.
-From Einstein's general theory of relativity to the particle physics making headlines today, what I missed in school growing up and along the way in life, is just embarrassing.
-I know I'm not alone.
-Is it me, or does science and religion actually sound closer than ever?!”
+It wasn't until interviewing Jeff that I was introduced to Quantum Mechanics and the most current physics that is so mind boggling it defies logic.
+From Einstein's general theory of relativity to the particle physics making headlines today, what I missed in school growing up being a musical theater nerd was just embarrassing.
+Is it me, or does science and religion actually sound closer to getting along than ever?!”

-So I set out to make a Quantum Physics for Dummies movie.
+So, Jeff and I set out to make a Quantum Physics for Dummies movie.
 The science defies logical.
 Like: “Time in an illusion.”
-And, “your observation effects the outcome…” It feels absurd and satirizes our sense of reality.
-Cinema itself, and especially our hollywood western rules of story seemed at stake.
-So MDD Spacetime sometimes spoofs hollywood, sometimes the friends that inspired the script itself.
-I was taught comedy is serious stuff.
-The philosophical nature of the science reminded me of theatre, like “Waiting for Godot.”
+And, “your observation effects the outcome…” It feels absurd and satirizes our very sense of reality.
+I thought it would be an interesting challenge because cinema itself, and especially our hollywood western rules of story seemed at stake.
+So, MDD Spacetime sometimes spoofs hollywood, sometimes it is the actors that inspired the script itself.
+I was taught by Don Richardson that comedy is serious stuff.
+The philosophical nature of the QM science reminded me of postmodern theatre, like “Waiting for Godot.”
 Painfully existential.
-So this film, may be painful to watch for some, funnily enough.
+So, this crazy film will be painful to watch for some, funnily enough, that’s actually on purpose.
+I’m sorry.
 It’s not normal hero structure, definitely on the fringe, a mix of mini and anti-plot for those who take story seriously and I fully accept a lot of people won’t get most of it.
-I know I don’t get the real science either.
-Rather, I hope some audiences can just give into the absurdity and have a little fun.
-Laugh at ourselves, our pursuit of the unknowable stuff, because I think we sometimes miss the point.
+QM as they say, isn’t meant to be understood, and if you think you do… you don’t.
+Don’t worry, I know I don’t get the real science either.
+Rather, I hope a few in the audiences can just give into the absurdity and have a little fun.
+Laughing at ourselves is good.
+Our pursuit of the unknowable stuff is admirable and we definitely need the real scientists to save the planet.
+I think the only thing we artists can really do while the serious lifting is done by those with particle physics knowledge is, try to help humanity not miss the point.
 Without love in our hearts towards each other… we’re all kind of lost to repeat the lessons of life again and again.

 was on Broadway in Deaf West Theatre's revival of SPRING AWAKENING as Greta, and also played the harp in the production.
 She most recently created the one-woman show GIRL, BOUND in the Hollywood Fringe Festival, an inspiring and comedic coming of age story about her journey to overcome bulimia and sexual assault.
 She is a graduate of USC's theatre program where she starred in CHICAGO as Roxie, CITY OF ANGELS as Mallory, and also performed in productions of COMPANY, BAT BOY, INTO THE WOODS, and CABARET.
 She was a member in the twice international champion a cappella group the SoCal VoCals.
 Prior to college, she appeared in CATS, PETER PAN, BEAUTY AND THE BEAST, GODSPELL, FIDDLER ON THE ROOF, ONCE UPON A MATTRESS, and THE TEMPEST, to name a few.
 She plays the harp and guitar, and is working on her first album of original songs with Grammy nominated producer Kyle Townsend who produced the music for the film.